Before I apply for a private student loan, what do I need to do?

 Understand how much you may need to borrow.

 Before you apply for student loans, review the financial aid award letter from your school and use their net price calculator, or use one of our calculators.

 Choose a loan that meets your needs.

-Enter your information to find out which loan products meet your needs.
+Enter your information to find out which loan product meets your needs.

 Find a cosigner.

 No matter who the lender is, private student loan applicants may need a cosigner, especially undergraduates or students who don’t have a credit history or steady income.
+However, a cosigner is not required in order to apply.
 Even if you have an established credit history, a cosigner may improve your ability to get approved, enable you to secure a lower interest rate, and speed up the credit decision process.
 Student borrowers that meet these requirements on their own do not need a cosigner (but may still choose to apply with a cosigner).

 Collect the information for the application.